 Before you apply for any credit, you should evaluate your financial history and check your credit report.

-If you have missed any payments in the past or you are not yet registered on the electoral roll at your address, then you are likely to have a hard time getting approved for a mortgage, or any type of credit for that matter.
+If you have missed any payments in the past or you're not yet registered on the electoral roll at your address, then you're likely to have a hard time getting approved for a mortgage, or any other type of credit.

 Any loans you are currently paying off, especially any you have for a mortgage deposit, will be looked at by your potential mortgage provider when assessing your suitability.
 They will view it as an outstanding debt that you will be paying off alongside the mortgage they will be allowing you to borrow.

 This means, that it's unlikely you will be offered a mortgage if you decide to get a loan for your mortgage deposit.

 Even if you choose to get a loan just to cover a small portion of your mortgage deposit, you are significantly reducing your chances of being approved for a mortgage.

 With extra financial capability checks being taken by mortgage lenders, it's strongly recommended that you apply for a mortgage with as little outstanding personal debt as possible.